-The Underwriters have provided the following sentence for inclusion in this Official Statement.
-The Underwriters have reviewed the information in this Official Statement in accordance with, and as part of, their responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters do not guarantee the accuracy or completeness of such information.
+The Underwriters of the Notes have provided the following sentence for inclusion in this Official Statement.
+The Underwriters of the Notes have reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters of the Notes do not guarantee the accuracy or completeness of such information.